 Brooksville Child Abuse and Neglect Defense Lawyer

 A conviction for child abuse or neglect can have huge ramifications on your life.
-If you have been arrested on allegations of child abuse or neglect in Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, Bushnell, or anywhere else in Hernando County, Citrus County, or Sumter County, begin your defense immediately by contacting Ashley M. Aulls, P.A. as soon as possible after your arrest.
+If you have been arrested on allegations of child abuse or neglect in Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, Bushnell, or anywhere else in Hernando County, Citrus County, or Sumter County, begin your defense immediately by contacting The Law Office of Ashley Aulls, P.A. as soon as possible after your arrest.

-To find out more about what Ashley M. Aulls, P.A. can do for your Spring Hill area child abuse or neglect case, call (352) 593-4115 today and schedule your initial case consultation.
+To find out more about what The Law Office of Ashley Aulls, P.A. can do for your Spring Hill area child abuse or neglect case, call (352) 593-4115 today and schedule your initial case consultation.

 Florida Child Abuse and Neglect Defined